 Posts on this blog may contain affiliate links, which means we receive a small commission at no cost to you if you purchase through a link.

 Ready to get your color on?
 Let's take a look at 4 types of tools that I can't live without right now, when it comes to DIY Design.
 Two awesome Color Picker Tools, Color Palette Generator Tools and a third surprise tool for Color Inspiration (in spades!).

 The Best Color Tools to use now in your DIY Designs

 1. Color Picker Tool – Eye Dropper

-When it comes to finding a Color Picker Tool, there are plenty in existence, and I have tried plenty of them.
+For a long time this is been my go-to Color Picker Tool.
+There are plenty in existence, and I have tried plenty of them.
 But this color picker tool is my pick – the Google Chrome Eye Dropper Tool.
 I started using this tool when I couldn't easily grab colors from “within” my favourite DIY Design tools.

 You can grab the Google Chrome Extension here.

 I wrote about this very color picker tool a while back, lamenting* over my wish to have color picker tools added IN to my favorite design tools as part of their functionality.